eye-division/madiacharya/_sculpture/2-current-2.md

   - image_path: /assets/670-screen-copy.jpg
     image_title: Anger Management (detail)
     image_description:
-  - image_path: /assets/images/3178a-screen-copy.jpg
-    image_title: Of course it was my idea! (front)
-    image_description: >-
-      Materials: Found objects including broken tennis ball found rubber, dried butternut squash seeds,

-      W8.5 H32 D8.5, 2020

-      This work is about influencing people and iliciting change by incorporating aspects of the everyday which are usually over looked.
-The butternut squash seeds have become elevated to the level of precious beads and the broken tennis ball come to resemble a tribal mask.
-The title of this work is a direct reference to the seeds used, connecting this with the idea that one can sow the seeds of an idea so that it can come to be owned by whoever one is trying to persuade at any given time.
   - image_path: /assets/images/3184a-screen-copy.jpg
     image_title: Of course it was my idea! (detail)
     image_description: